ravijo/ros_protocol_buffer_tutorial/lib/README.md

 # Note
-Older version of `protobuf` might be installed already.
-Hence, in order to ignore the conflict, we are using locally install `protobuf`
+Older versions of `protobuf` might be installed already.
+Hence, in order to ignore the conflict, we are using locally installed `protobuf`

 # Steps
 1. Download the `protobuf-3.5.0.tar.gz` from release page.
 The URL of the file is [here](https://github.com/ravijo/ros_protocol_buffer_tutorial/releases/download/1/protobuf-3.5.0.tar.gz)